 Each user has the possibility to optionally enable 2FA for their account.
 In this case the 2-FA authentication can be disabled at any time by the users themselves.

-To unlink a device, navigate back to Authenticator, enter your password and click Unlink.
+- To unlink a device, navigate through the same steps, enter your password and click Unlink.

 It is recommended to generate a set of backup tokens and store them securely.
 A backup token allows users to reset the tokens on their device and scan a new QR code in case the user has a new mobile phone or has deleted their token from their app.